nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `u/proceed`

-    Can only be used on a property with an existing status. `proceed` would move the status on to the next one. e.g. Option to Sales Agreement or Sales Agreement to Completion
+    Can only be used on a property with an existing status. `proceed` would move the status on to the next one. e.g. `Option` to `SalesAgreement` or `SalesAgreement` to `Completion`.

 * `u/cancel`